Skip to main content Skip to footer

 Visualize the analysis of advertising campaigns by geography, date ranges, and channels, and provide a breakdown of the results in an informative pivot table.
 For example, you could check product categories and see which categories customers purchase the most.
 Filter those orders by the corresponding promotion to help report on the promotion's effectiveness.

-Marketing Pivot Table
+JS Pivot Table Marketing Benefit

 Budgeting